Board of Examiners

 You can contact the Board of Examiners for requests related to your educational programme, such as:

-- applying for a flexible minor;
+- applying for a self-composed minor;

 - recognition of credits obtained abroad;